Double-decker tram: Heyday

 San Diego Electric Railway double-decker Car No. 1 pauses at the intersection of 5th Street & Market Street during its inaugural run on September 21, 1892.

 The earliest double-deck trams were horse-drawn.
-The first electric double-deck trams were those built for the Blackpool Tramway in 1885, where Conduit tramcar No. 4 is the sole survivor of its class and is preserved at the National Tramway Museum in Crich, UK.
+The first electric double-deck trams were those built for the Blackpool Tramway in 1885, where conduit tramcar No. 4 is the sole survivor of its class and is preserved at the National Tramway Museum in Crich, UK.
 They were common in the United Kingdom until the 1950s.
 London Transport was a heavy user of double-deck trams until the system closed in 1952.
 Apart from the Blackpool tramway, the Glasgow Corporation Tramways was the last urban British tramway to close, in 1962.

 In the United States, double-deck tramcars were used by the Pittsburgh Railways (streetcar / interurban) between 1913 and 1924, a rare use of such tramcars in the country.

 From 1910 to 1964, double-deck trams were in use in Mumbai, India (Brihanmumbai Electric Supply and Transport Undertaking).

-They were also use in Johannesburg, South Africa, where Trams in Johannesburg were operational from 1906 to 18 March 1961. the tramway network routes was last used on rand tram double-decker cars No.20, The museum also has the latest oldest trams at James Hall Museum of Transport.
+They were also use in Johannesburg, South Africa, where trams were operational from 1906 to 18 March 1961.
+Some of the oldest trams are at the James Hall Museum of Transport.

-Where trams were operational from 1942 to 1952, Buenos Aires, Argentina, had a brief episode with double-decker trams of the locally built type CATITA Imperial.
+Buenos Aires, Argentina, where trams were operational from 1942 to 1952, had a brief episode with double-decker trams of the locally built type CATITA Imperial.